 Obtaining that information and reviewing it with a knowledgeable nonconflicted party is key to both making the right decision for the credit union and executing your fiduciary duty as a board member.

 With a decrease in long-term interest rates, it might seem like a favorable time to consider restructuring your collateral assignment split-dollar plans.
 This choice, when executed properly, can help improve your executive’s benefit.

-We have deep experience at Newcleus Credit Union Advisors modeling the contingencies of all plan types.
-In addition, we have worked with both credit unions and their legal council to develop innovative solutions to the concerns outlined above.
+At Newcleus Credit Union Advisors, we have deep experience modeling the contingencies of all plan types.
+We have worked with both credit unions and their legal counsel to develop innovative solutions to the concerns outlined above.
 We would be delighted to discuss your situation and see how we might help you.
+Contact us today.